Cozy accommodations: Outaouais B&Bs and inns to discover

 Overlooking Thirty-One-Mile Lake

 Wake up to a beautiful view of Thirty-One-Mile Lake!
-Each room at the Minitik Inn has a private balcony equipped with two Adirondack chairs and a lounge chair for relaxing in the sun.
+Each room at the Auberge Minitik has a private balcony equipped with two Adirondack chairs and a lounge chair for relaxing in the sun.
 In the heart of the Village Majopial tourist resort, a host of activities are offered: boat rentals (canoe, kayak, paddleboard), swimming, water skiing (and lessons), fishing, hiking, etc. Add the gourmet cuisine of L’Huile d’Olive restaurant, and you have the perfect getaway!

 351 Montée du Lac des Trente-et-Un Milles, Bouchette